Orange-OpenSource/conllueditor/README.md

 This option can help to speed up the server when editing very large files, since writing the file after each edit takes a while, especially if the file is on a network drive.
 * `--relax` accepts some formal errors in the CoNLL-U file and corrects them (empty column instead of `_`, invalid head id set to 0)
-* `--noedit` deactivates editing, useful to browse an existing treebank
+* `--noedit` deactivates editing, useful to browse an existing treebank and to avoid accidental errors.
 * `--reinit` (implies `--noedit`) reloads the file at each navigation (in order to browse a file which is being modified by someone else)

 # Editing